Mortgages for Pensioners and Older Borrowers

 Yes, you can.
 There are plenty of reasons someone may need property finance at this stage in their life, such as needing to remortgage at the end of an interest-only mortgage term or relocating to a property that suits you more as a senior citizen (smaller garden, fewer stairs, cheaper to look after).

-However, it’s important to remember that you may face different obstacles and challenges as an older borrower.
-The choice of lenders open to offering a mortgage will undoubtedly be more limited if you’re retired or soon to be a retiree.
+However, it’s important to remember that older borrowers may face different obstacles and challenges.
+The choice of lenders open to offering a mortgage will undoubtedly be more limited if you’re retired or soon to be retired.

 However, with the proper guidance, it’s possible to secure finance to buy a home or refinance an existing property.
 This could involve discussions with specialist mortgage lenders, exploring different types of lending products, or dealing with lenders who can provide more flexibility.

-It is possible to get a mortgage whatever your age but some lenders will have upper age limits (not all).
-Even though the retirement age in the UK can be 55, many lenders will consider pensioners over 65 a more critical threshold and you’re be classed as an older borrower.
+It is possible to get a mortgage, whatever your age, but some lenders will have upper age limits (not all).
+Even though the retirement age in the UK can be 55, many lenders will consider pensioners over 65 a more critical threshold, and you’ll be classed as an older borrower.

 After reaching 65, your mortgage options will likely shift, making it more crucial to get expert assistance.
 For pensioners over 70 or 75, accessing competitive mortgage options can become even more difficult.
-But as mentioned, solutions will still be available if you know where to look.
+However, solutions will still be available if you know where to look.

 The rest of your finances and personal circumstances will play a big role in finding the right solution.
 But, with the right advice – mortgages for older people and senior citizens of any age can be easier to arrange than they were in the past.